m-miley/PyBer_Analysis/README.md

 PyBer is a python-based ride sharing application.
 This analysis is performed on 4 months of ride sharing data for the start of 2019 to glean insights into the profitability and distribution of rides and drivers based on city type categories.
 We will look at summary statistics as well as average fares and average driver counts for rural, suburban, and urban cities so that PyBer may make informed decisions.

-Furthermore, this analysis presents visualizations using pyplot from the matplotlib library to further describe the statistics and relationships such as a bubble chart for total number of rides, by city per city type, and fare amount whilst also showing driver counts.
-This analysis includes research of outliers using box-and-whisker plots, pie charts showing total fare percentages by city type, and a line chart representing a trend on weekly sum aggregations for our 3 city types.
-Firstly, however, we will have a look at a summary statistics report highlighting key stats for each city type.
+Included are visualizations using pyplot from the matplotlib library to further describe the statistics and relationships such as a bubble chart for total number of rides per city by city type compared with average fares while also showing driver counts.
+This analysis also includes pie charts showing total stats percentages by city type, a line chart representing a trend on weekly total fares for our 3 city types, and research of outliers using box-and-whisker plots.
+Firstly, however, we will have a look at a summary statistics report highlighting key statistics for each city type.

 ## Results